onefoursix/cm-set-task-scheduler/README.md

 ####Download and Install the Cloudera Manager API Client
 Download the CM API Client for your version of CM.
-I am using CM 4.7.2, I wil download the cm-4.7 version of the API:
+I am using CM 4.7.2, so I will use the cm-4.7 version of the API:

     # wget wget https://github.com/cloudera/cm_api/archive/cm-4.7.zip
     # unzip cm-4.7